cortexlabs/cortex/docs/operator/config.md

 # The name of the Kubernetes namespace Cortex will use
 export CORTEX_NAMESPACE="cortex"

-# Flag to enable collecting errors and usage stats.
+# Flag to enable collecting error reports and usage stats.
 If flag is not set to either "true" or "false", user will be prompted.
 export CORTEX_ENABLE_TELEMETRY=""

 # Image paths